Guest article by Emmy Samtani, founder of parenting app, Kiindred

 The good news is, babies will generally sleep well anywhere during those first weeks.
 You will be able to venture out and have your baby fall asleep in the pram or carrier with ease, unlike when they are older and become much more alert.

-Your baby’s needs will change frequently in those first weeks and months and there are a few key things to consider that will help you through this time.
+Your baby’s needs will change frequently in those first weeks and months and there are a few key things to consider that will help you through this time from making sure they have the right clothing and wraps to better understanding their routine.
 If you are armed with the right information and support, you will feel much more confident in navigating this special time with your little one.

 1. Ensure they’re well-fed